sundmanbo/opencalphad/readme.txt

 In the list below the most recent changes come first.

+2016.03.17 A rather complicated bug related to deleting redundant phase tuples after an equilibrium calculation probably fixed.
+It occured for an FCC phase with a disordered fraction set.
+In the macro opttest2.OCM I have added an example of plotting an appended figure with data.
+I have also added a command "calulate phase ... const-adj" to calculate the constitution of the phase when the mole fractions are known.
+It is mainly intended for OCASI applications.

 2016.03.16 Some minor changes in all documentation files.
 For plotting there is now a possibility to APPEND a GNUPLOT command file to be superimposed on a calculated diagram.
 This should be useful for